arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

     (cons <!> parser <*> (many parser)) <|> (pure' [])
 ```

 Here we go!
-If the first part (the lifted `cons`) fails, we just
+If the first part (the lifted `cons`) fails, we just a
-return (a lifted) empty list.
+lifted empty list.

 It perfectly type checks.
-This is beatutiful!
-If it compiles it works!
+This is promising!
+If it compiles it works,
-Unless it does not.
-Try yourself: if you run the test, it enters an
+right!
+Until it does not.
-infinite loop.
 Damn.
+Try yourself: if you run the test, it
-It compiled only because $\bot$, or `bottom`, the
+enters an infinite loop.
+It compiled only because $\bot$, or `bottom`,
-ideal type representing never-returning functions, is a member of all
+the ideal type representing never-returning functions, is a member of
-the types.
+all the types.
 What a scam...

 In simpler words, the problem here is that function application is
 eager: F# evaluates all the arguments before passing them to a
 function.
-If F# were lazy, like Haskell, this implementation could
+If we had a lazy language, like Haskell, this implementation
-work.
+could possibly work, but that's not the case with F#.

 What about this implementation?